freedomofpress/securedrop-dev-docs/docs/workstation_setup.rst

 Since ``dom0`` does not have network access, we will need to download the ``securedrop-workstation-dom0-config`` package in a Fedora-based VM.
 We can use the default Qubes-provisioned ``work`` VM.
-If you perform these changes in the ``work`` VM or another AppVM, they won’t persist across reboots (recommended).
+If you perform these changes in the ``work`` VM or another AppVM, they won't persist across reboots (recommended).

 In a terminal in ``work``, run the following commands: